BEST UPGRADE WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 This is an interesting topic to explore but not one that will help you decide what upgrade wheels to get so I won’t discuss it here further.
 But, given that these lesser quality stock wheels are what you get with your new bike, it’s not surprising that most road cycling enthusiasts upgrade them so soon.

-While I’ll focus my evaluation of the different wheelset upgrades on the performance factors I’ve mentioned above, I consider about 20 criteria – either performance, design, quality or cost related – when making my recommendations.
+While I’ll focus my evaluation of the different upgrade wheels on the performance factors I’ve mentioned above, I consider about 20 criteria – either performance, design, quality or cost related – when making my recommendations.
 You can read about these selection criteria in more depth here.

 Note that I do put an emphasis on performance and cost related criteria.
 Quality is a go-no go consideration.
 I won’t write a review on anything that is poor quality and I’ll note those products that have exceptional quality or longer than normal warranties.